bhklab/PredictIO-MV-Dist/data/rawdata/README.md

 Each signature is:
 - Annotated with source publication
-- Categorized (e.g., IO-sensitive, IO-resistant, TME, sex-associated)
+- Categorized (e.g., IO-sensitive, IO-resistant, TME)
 - Scored using GSVA, ssGSEA, or other enrichment methods prior to regression modeling

+ **Note:**
+ A filtered subset of these signatures, selected based on [Distributed univariable predictive modelling for Immuno-Oncology response](https://github.com/bhklab/PredictIO-UV-Dist), is used as input for the multivariable modeling step.
+This ensures that only features with predictive relevance across multiple cohorts are included.

 ---